 - Get Well balloons.
 I Love You balloons, yes, Snoopy balloon, yes, Thinking Of You balloon, yes.
 Get well?
-No. If you don’t know the person you are visiting at a hospice house is terminal and unable to get well, then perhaps you aren’t a close enough friend or neighbor to be visiting at this time.
+No. Consider after you leave, the dying person staring at your Get Well balloon floating at the end of their bed all day.
+If you don’t know the person you are visiting at a hospice house is terminal and unable to get well, then perhaps you aren’t a close enough friend or neighbor to be visiting at this time.

 - Thinking that somehow hospice killed the person who died the day after being admitted to the hospice house.
 People are admitted to hospice ONLY if they are dying within a 6 month or less time frame.
 The reason the person died is because of the disease or condition which qualified them for hospice in the first place.